xoto6bl4/qa-sauce-demo-project/README.md

 # QA Sauce Demo Project

 ## 📌 Project Overview

-This is a manual QA testing project for an e-commerce demo web application **Sauce Demo**.
+This is a manual QA testing project for the e-commerce demo web application **Sauce Demo**.

+The project covers the main user flows, including authentication, product catalog, shopping cart, checkout process, navigation, session handling, and basic UI/usability checks.

-The project demonstrates skills in test analysis, test design, test case creation, bug reporting, and basic understanding of the SDLC and QA processes.
+It demonstrates practical skills in test analysis, test design, test case creation, bug reporting, test documentation, and understanding of SDLC, STLC, and QA processes.

 ## 🧪 Scope of Testing
 The scope of testing covers the main user flow and core functionality of the Sauce Demo web application, including authentication, product browsing, cart management, checkout process, navigation, session behavior, and basic UI/usability checks.